vincenttjia/terraform-aws-rds-postgres/README.md

 2. Add parameter `backup_retention_period = 0`
    We need to explicitly disable automated backup for now, otherwise Terraform will complain that a read replica does not support automated backup.

-3. Add parameter `multi_az = false`
-   We need to explicitly set multi AZ to false for now, otherwise Terraform will complain that a read replica instance cannot be in multi AZ.

 3. Apply the configuration and wait for db instance to be successfully promoted to master

 4. Remove parameter `availability_zone`
    We are using `multi_az` parameter for master instance.

-6. Modify parameter `multi_az`
+5. Modify parameter `multi_az`
    This is to enable multi AZ.
 Either set it explicitly or leave as default.

-7. Modify parameter `backup_retention_period`
+6. Modify parameter `backup_retention_period`
    This is to enable automated backup.
 Either set it explicitly or leave as default.

-8. Add parameter `backup_window`
+7. Add parameter `backup_window`
    Either set it explicitly or leave as default.

-9. Modify other parameters as you would to a master instance
+8. Modify other parameters as you would to a master instance

-10. Apply the configuration again
+9. Apply the configuration again

 Usage
 -----